 It’s a common problem.
 Some staff or volunteers know the organization needs player evaluation software, but they have to convince the board of directors (or others holding the checkbook) it’s worth the investment.

 How can a club demonstrate the return on investment of evaluation software?
-The ROI can be shown in the following ways below, including time savings, increase in value and improved customer loyalty.
+The ROI can be shown in the following ways below, including time savings, an increase in value and improved customer loyalty.

 Player Evaluation Software Saves Volunteers & Staff Valuable Time